 - CoD: Modern Warfare II – 1.500.394 hours

 Twitch VS Other Platforms

-When it comes to other platforms used to watch live-streamed video games, Twitch is the most popular one with YouTube at its tail.
+When it comes to other platforms used to watch live-streamed video games, Twitch is, by far, the most popular one.

 As it is reported on Statista for the third quarter of 2022, Twitch had 5.712 millions of watch time, while YouTube live gaming, that is on the second place, had only 1.176 million hours!